How to Choose the Right Major for Your Career Goals in the United States

 Consider majors that align with your values and allow you to make a positive impact on society.
 Reflect on how the major integrates ethical considerations and social responsibility.
 This can involve fields such as sustainability, social justice, or community development.

-Related Article: How to Prepare for Life as an International Student in the United States
+Related Article: The Benefits of Campus Tours for Prospective International Students in the United States

 Take Personality and Aptitude Tests